sabdelmalik/BibleTaggingUtility/README.md

 To select two words, click on the first word to select it.
 While pressing Ctrl, click the second word.
 ## Deleteing tag value
 Right click the tag to delete using the context menu
+## Directly editing a tag
+Press F2 to Directly edit the tag